-“The media has to play an important role to also convey a positive message,” said Patel.
+“The media has to play an important role to also convey a positive message,” Patel said.
 “When something negative happens, everyone jumps on it.
 When there was graffiti, there were seven or eight news channels here and it was broadcasted all over the U.S.”

 Patel compared Sunday’s vandalism incident to Saturday’s Solidarity Peace Walk, in which, the first received attention from more than seven news outlets.
 The latter, however, only attracted one, that being the local Hawthorne community channel.
 Despite also regularly receiving “hate calls, hate faxes, and hate emails” Patel noted how he wants the media to be more focused on the positives in Hawthorne.

-“You have to cover both sides of a community,” said Patel.
+“You have to cover both sides of a community,” Patel said.

 Patel also enumerated the many programs ICH has pioneered in the Hawthorne community, including annual health drives, interfaith events, Friday social programs, community charity initiatives, funeral services, and marriage services.

-“The positives have to be covered so that people know there are good people who want to live in peace and harmony within the interfaith community,” said Patel.
+“The positives have to be covered so that people know there are good people who want to live in peace and harmony within the interfaith community,” Patel said.